 Your journey with the Miami County Board of Developmental Disabilities (Riverside) begins with our Eligibility Department.
-Depending upon a person's age, the eligibility criteria and process will look differently.
-For children ages 0-2, eligibility is governed by the Ohio Administrative Code whereas the Ohio Revised Code governs the eligibility criteria for those ages 3 and over.
-No matter the age though, our skilled staff will guide you and your family through the process for each age group.
+Eligibility criteria and processes are based on a person's age; Ohio Administrative Code governs eligibility criteria for ages 0-2 and Ohio Revised Code governs the eligibility criteria for ages 3 and over.

 Once you are found eligible for Riverside services, you will be connected with a member of our team who will provide you and your family with the resources and support you need both at home and within the Miami County community.
 It is important to note that all Riverside services are voluntary for those who are found eligible.
 For more information about our eligibility criteria and process, please contact us.